maxwellpettit/docs-test/src/main/markdown/Returns Management/Returns Management.md

 Item search allows the user to search for an item that has a missing tag or can not be found otherwise .

 #### Return item panel
-The Return Item POnale has essential line item information that relates to a return
+The Return Item Panel has essential line item information that relates to a return
 ![Return Item Panel](assets/return-item-panel.png)